Extremely high humidity can be hazardous to your health. Check in on your neighbours on hot days.

 - Check the weather information regarding weather and humidex reports (Government of Canada).

-- Check the Ministry of the Environment and Climate Change website for information regarding smog alerts.
+- Check the Ministry of the Environment, Conservation and Parks website for information regarding smog alerts.

 - Drink lots of water, even if you don’t feel thirsty.